abdulsittar/Social-App/README.md

 **Admin features:**
  - admin panel shows total number of post ,users, and comments.
  - admin can create, edit, and delete posts, users, and comments.
+ - admin can like, dislike comments, and posts.

 **What you need to run this application:**
  - Node
  - MongoDB or Mongo Atlas